Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/tds_configuration/CustomizingTdsLookAndFeel.md

 ~~~

 The templating system will automatically attach default TDS CSS properties to custom headers and footers.
-To avoid this behavior, users must provide their own overrides through custom stylesheets.
+To avoid this behavior, users must provide their own overrides through [custom stylesheets](customizing_tds_look_and_feel.html#css-stylesheets).

-Current default fragments which may be overridden are:
+Current default fragments which allow overrides are:
   * `header`
   * `footer`

-### Contributing Additional Content Sections
+### Contributing additional content sections

-Additional content sections may be contributed the same way as overridable defaults, but will only render as HTML element
+Users may contribute additional content sections the same way as overridable defaults; unlike sections with default content, i.e. headers and footers),
-if a user-contributed template fragment is found.
+additional content sections are optional and will only render as HTML elements if a user-contributed template fragment exists.

-#### Example: Adding Content To The Bottom Of The Catalog
+#### Example: adding content to the bottom of the Catalog

 Add the following to the 'template/tdsTemplateFragments.html' file: